Protein Language Model Embeddings Improve Generalization of Implicit Transfer Operators: Limitations

 \section{Limitations}

-\textbf{Coarse-grained representation} To scale to proteins we have adopted a coarse-grained $C\alpha$-only representation in the model.
-As such, the models generate coarse-grained trajectories and ignores side-chain rearrangements that may be critical for tasks such as ligand specificity or allosteric regulation, and may limit the models ability to accurately capture thermodynamic and kinetic properties.
+\textbf{Coarse-grained representation} To scale to proteins we have adopted a coarse-grained $C\alpha$-only representation in our proposed models.
+As such, the models generate coarse-grained trajectories and ignore side-chain rearrangements that may be critical for tasks such as ligand specificity or allosteric regulation, and may limit the model's ability to accurately capture thermodynamic and kinetic properties.

-\textbf{Surrogate model} The models presented are variants of ITO models and thereby inherent limitations of those, including no formal guarantees of unbiased dynamics, detailed balance, semi-group self-consistency (Chapman-Kolmogorov), or stability.
-Further, since the model is trained in limited data, generalization across chemical space (including protein-complexes) and thermodynamic condition (temperature) will likely be limited as well.
+\textbf{Surrogate model} The models presented are variants of ITO models and thereby inherit limitations of those, including no formal guarantees of unbiased dynamics, detailed balance, semi-group self-consistency (Chapman-Kolmogorov), or stability.
+Further, since the model is trained on limited data, generalization across chemical space (including protein-complexes) and thermodynamic condition (temperature) will likely be limited as well.